 credentials are bound to either the role that was assumed (

-security credentials are not bound to a set of static permissions when the credentials are
+temporary security credentials are not bound to a set of static permissions when the credentials

 After temporary security credentials have been issued, they are valid through the expiration period and cannot be revoked.
 However, because the permissions for the temporary credentials are checked for each request, you can change the effective permissions for the temporary security credentials by editing (or deleting) the policy or policies that describe the permissions for the role or user.
 In effect, you can change the access rights for those credentials even after the credentials have been issued.